Louise Johnson: Career

 After her PhD, she moved to the laboratory of Frederic M. Richards at Yale University for postdoctoral research in 1966.
 At Yale she worked as part of a team with Frederic M. Richards and Hal Wyckoff on the crystal structure of another enzyme, ribonuclease, which was solved shortly after she left: the fourth protein structure solved.

 After her post-doctoral year at Yale, she returned to the UK in 1967 and took up the post of Departmental Demonstrator in the Department of Zoology, University of Oxford.
 The Professor of Zoology, J.W.R.
 Pringle, saw zoology as extending from animal studies to molecular studies, and had been partly responsible for bringing David Phillips to Oxford as Professor of Molecular Biophysics.
 Johnson was able to combine teaching with independent research and continued her work on lysozyme and new crystal studies on other enzymes.
-In 1972 she received some crystals of glycogen phosphorylase and this was the beginning of a major chapter in her research career.
+In 1972 she received some crystals of glycogen phosphorylase from rabbit muscle and this was the beginning of a major chapter in her research career.
 She began a detailed x-ray crystallographic analysis of the protein, which was eight times larger than lysozyme and much larger than any of the other proteins whose structures had been solved at that time.

 In 1973 she was appointed University Lecturer, a post which was associated with Somerville College, Oxford.
 She became an Additional Fellow of the college and the Janet Vaughan Lecturer.
 She was now able to expand her team of graduate students and post-doctoral researchers.
 The phosphorylase work developed and by 1978 the team had discovered its structure and were able to work on its biological control properties.
-Glycogen phosphorylase is found in muscle and is responsible for mobilising the energy store of glycogen to provide fuel to sustain muscle contraction.
-In resting muscle the enzyme is switched off to prevent wasteful degradation of the fuel but in response to nervous or hormonal signals the enzyme is switched on almost simultaneously to generate the energy supply.
+Glycogen phosphorylase is found in muscle, where it mobilises the energy store of glycogen, providing fuel which sustains muscle contraction.
+In resting muscle the enzyme is inactive, which prevents wasteful degradation of the fuel, but in response to nervous or hormonal signals the enzyme is switched on almost simultaneously, becoming able to generate the energy supply.
 Her research was directed towards understanding the molecular basis of the biological properties of control and catalytic mechanism.
 Her team used the bright x-ray source generated at the Synchrotron Radiation Source at Daresbury, which provided data that could not be obtained with the home source.
 She was David Phillips Professor in Molecular Biophysics, University of Oxford, in 1990–2007.

 Johnson's lab at Oxford solved and studied many other protein structures, and she is a depositor on 100 PDB entries including many forms of glycogen phosphorylase and of cell cycle CDK/cyclin complexes As well as carrying out cutting-edge research, she nurtured numerous careers, training a generation of crystallographers in Oxford who themselves now train future leaders across the world.
 Together with Tom Blundell, she wrote an influential textbook on protein crystallography.
 She was Director of Life Sciences at Diamond Light Source, 2003–2008, and was a Fellow of Diamond Light Source, 2008–2012.
 Diamond Light Source is the UK's national synchrotron facility at Harwell, Oxfordshire.